johyexson/Churn_Analysis/README.md

 # Data Overview
 The dataset include details about customer demographics, location, services, current status, etc. It consists of multiple tables, 7043 records and 34 fields stored in a csv file.
 [Link](https://mavenanalytics.io/data-playground?search=customer%20churn)
 # Hypothesis
-If the telecommunications company is not properly attuned to the changing needs and support requirements of its customers, it is susceptible to churn.
+If the telecommunications company is not properly attuned to the changing needs and support requirements of its customers, there will be high rate of churn among its customers.
-It is however important to note that, even a seemingly small, single-figure increases in churn rate can quickly have a major negative effect on any company’s ability to grow as these churn rates are more likely to compound over time.
+It is also important to note that, even a seemingly small, single-figure increases in churn rate can quickly have a major negative effect on any company’s ability to grow as these churn rates are more likely to compound over time.
 # Tools for Analysis
 - Excel
 - [MySQL](Customer_Churn_Analysis.sql)